 During the summer, Cape May is a place of sun and relaxation, but many vacationers don’t realize they’re actually sleeping with ghosts — hundreds of ghosts.
-Cape May, NJ is not only the most haunted town in the state, it may be the most haunted place in the country, with real spooky hotels that would make even the producers of American Horror Story: Hotel shudder in fear.
+Cape May is not only the most haunted town in the state, it may be the most haunted place in the country; with real spooky hotels that would make even ghost hunters shudder in fear.

 “There’s an energy there,” said author and medium Craig McManus, who has written several books on Cape May spirits, including The Ghost of Cape May.
 “People talk about different types of energy in some places, places like Stonehenge.
 Certain spots have a higher charge of a certain type of energy, and Cape May is one of those areas.”

 It’s not just the spirits that are drawn to this area.
 Cape May has attracted visitors (living and dead) for more than 400 years.
 “It was the original seaside resort in America,” said McManus.
 “Even the early Native Americans went there during the summer to fish.
 If you have all those years of history in one place, you have the possibility of ghosts tucked into that history.”

 It’s impossible to count the number of spirits dwelling in the town.
 McManus has written four books on the subject, spent years investigating and researching, and has covered about 100 hauntings in the town.
 While other towns are lucky to have one ghost, Cape May has street after street of ghostly visitors.